tembo-io/website/docs/postgres_guides/connecting-to-postgres-with-python/connecting-to-postgres-with-python.md

 Let’s get started

 **Step 1** - Install the “psycopg” library in your project.
-Run this command in your terminal to install the library
+Run this command in your terminal to install the library:

 ```
 pip install psycopg